-- -- Preservation efforts must be balanced with respect for private property and accommodation of personal needs; - -- The town's individuality of design contributes to the eclectic composition of the Town and should be encouraged; - --Modest scale, compatibility of character, and integration with the environment are desirable and character-defining features in the Town;
+--Preservation efforts must be balanced with respect for private property and accommodation of personal needs;

+--The town's individuality of design contributes to the eclectic composition of the Town and should be encouraged;

+--Modest scale, compatibility of character, and integration with the environment are desirable and character-defining features in the Town;

-- Historic preservation efforts should feature educational initiatives that expand public awareness and build on the Town's rich history and the appreciation of that history by residents. - The Historic Preservation Commission should continue its role to collect and disseminate relevant historical information, to promote the appropriate storage, display, and availability of archival material, and to conduct workshops on financial and other incentives associated with historic preservation. - The Historic Preservation Commission should enhance the effectiveness of its advisory role by promoting to residents the value of its design review early in the planning process. - Continue progress on completing the archive documentation and research
+- Historic preservation efforts should feature educational initiatives that expand public awareness and build on the Town's rich history and the appreciation of that history by residents. - The Historic Preservation Commission should continue its role to collect and disseminate relevant historical information, to promote the appropriate storage, display, and availability of archival material, and to conduct workshops on financial and other incentives associated with historic preservation. - The Historic Preservation Commission should enhance the effectiveness of its advisory role by promoting to residents the value of its design review early in the planning process.

-- In order to better reflect events in the Town's history, expand the Archives Collection to incorporate the non-current "working" and correspondence files of the Town Office and of past and present Town officials and employees. - Evaluate and plan for the future storage space needs of the Archives Collection. - Consider reviving the oral history initiative.
+- Continue progress on completing the archive documentation and research - In order to better reflect events in the Town's history, expand the Archives Collection to incorporate the non-current "working" and correspondence files of the Town Office and of past and present Town officials and employees. - Evaluate and plan for the future storage space needs of the Archives Collection. - Initiate a broad Community Preservation program to include reviving the oral history program, soliciting Washington Grove artifacts and documents from current and former residents, and collecting input from current and former residents regarding their personal experiences and remembrances of life in Washington Grove and its built and natural environment over time.
+Consider reviving the oral history initiative. - Work with the County to retain the integrity of the forested hedgerow defining the spatial edge of original Conservation Meadow and separation from the county facilities beyond.